 Index Rate Contract: A Transportation Service Agreement containing a rate formula under which the rate is determined by reference to the price of an underlying commodity, typically, natural gas.
 If an Index Rate Contract is determined after review by ET&S Legal and Regulatory to contain “Negotiated Rates,” according to the FERC rules and regulations as they exist from time to time, it is anticipated that TW or NNG will file such Index Rate Contract with the FERC as a “Negotiated Rate Contract.”
 (See ET&S Policy #2 “Note” at Exhibit 1.)

+[Include open-priced storage agreements?]

 Maturity/Gap Risk: Represents the risk of non-parallel changes of forward commodity prices.
 The Maturity/Gap position is defined as the maximum of the absolute value of the largest Net Open Position in any consecutive twelve (12) months.

-Net Open Position: The (net) present valued, volumetric position of: (1) all TW or NNG Non-Standard Transportation Service Agreements, and (2) all Risk Management Transactions intended to hedge the risk of financial loss associated with such Agreements.
-(See Addendum A, “Financial Exposure Limitations.”)
+Net Open Position: The (net) present valued, volumetric position of: (1) [all transportation or storage capacity not covered under firm fixed price contracts?, (2)]all TW or NNG Non-Standard Transportation Service Agreements, and (3) all Risk Management Transactions intended to [secure the profitability of, or to] hedge the risk of financial loss associated with, [such capacity or]such Agreements.
+(See Addendum A, “Financial Exposure Limitations.”) [ Do we want to include that net Open Position be expressed on a Benchmark Equivalent (ie., NYMEX equivalent) basis as per Enron Corp policy?]

-Non-Standard Transportation Service Agreement: For purposes of these Procedures, a Transportation Service Agreement or transportation related service contract that through its operation or structure exposes TW or NNG to risk of financial loss.
-Examples include, but are not limited to, those contracts with all-in or fuel-inclusive fixed transportation pricing and Index Rate Contracts.
+Non-Standard Transportation [and storage?]Service Agreement: For purposes of these Procedures, a Transportation Service Agreement or transportation related service contract that through its operation or structure exposes TW or NNG to risk of financial loss.
+Examples include, but are not limited to, those contracts with all-in or fuel-inclusive fixed transportation pricing [open-priced storage contracts?] and Index Rate Contracts.
 (See ET&S Policy #2 “Note” at Exhibit 1.)

 Risk Management Agreement: A physical gas sale or purchase contract or a financial agreement, such as a swap contract or International Swap Dealers Association, Inc. (“ISDA”) agreement, the purpose of which is to enable the execution of specific Risk Management Transactions.

-Risk Management Transaction: A physical or financial transaction, pursuant to one or more Risk Management Agreements, the purpose of which is to reduce the risk of financial loss associated with one or more TW or NNG Transportation Service Agreement(s), or to secure the profitability of such Agreements.
+Risk Management Transaction: A physical or financial transaction, pursuant to one or more Risk Management Agreements, the purpose of which is to [lock-in revenues associated with transportation or storage capacity not covered under firm fixed-rate contracts, to] reduce the risk of financial loss associated with one or more TW or NNG Transportation Service Agreement(s), or to secure the profitability of such Agreements.
 Such transactions should meet the qualifications for an accounting hedge as defined by Generally Accepted Accounting Principles (“GAAP”) and the accounting criteria for hedging, per the Financial Accounting Standards Board (“FASB”) definition in its “FAS 133: Accounting for Derivative Instruments and Hedging Activities.”

 Value-At-Risk (“VAR”): The potential dollar exposure related to the ET&S Net Open Position for TW and NNG calculated using the Enron Corp. adopted VAR methodology at the 95% confidence interval, using a 1-day time horizon. (i.e., The potential maximum gain or loss which ET&S could expect to occur in any one day as a result of its Net Open Position.)
 Any recalibration or modification of the VAR methodology or parameters to take into account observed or anticipated changes in market factors or developments in VAR technologies must be approved by both the Enron Corp.
 Chief Risk Officer and the President of Enron Corp.
-(See Enron Corp.
+[Enron Corp policy requires approval of Chief Risk officer or his designee, and does not require approval of the Enron Corp President] (See Enron Corp.
 Risk Management Policy at Exhibit 2 for further clarification.)